 The problem is this: if you’ve got a hammer, every homeless person looks like a nail.
 As Albert Einstein once said, “the blade itself incites to violence.”2 You get a bunch of BID-meisters and a bunch of compliant legislators forging for them statutory tools of war, and what else will happen but violence?
 As a good friend of ours3 once said, it’s amazing what people will do just because they can.
 Amazing but not surprising.

-- In Berkeley, because east of Pacoima they evidently have trouble using words to mean what they mean, they’re called “Ambassadors” rather than BID Patrollies, but a rose is a rose is a rose, as Albert Einstein once reportedly said.
+- In Berkeley, because north of Pacoima they evidently have trouble using words to mean what they mean, they’re called “Ambassadors” rather than BID Patrollies, but a rose is a rose is a rose, as Albert Einstein once reportedly said.

 - Actually it was Homer, Odyssey, 19.3: αὐτὸς γὰρ ἐφέλκεται ἄνδρα σίδηρος.

 - For once it wasn’t Albert Einstein, go figure.

 Image of Berkeley BID Patrollie punching homeless man is a screenshot from this video and appears here under a claim of fair use.
 Image of DBA’s Facebook page is another example of fair use.
 Image of John Tronson is ©2015 MichaelKohlhaas.org.